pandas-dev/pandas/doc/source/basics.rst

    s.index.array

 :attr:`~Series.array` will always be an :class:`~pandas.api.extensions.ExtensionArray`.
-The exact details of what an ``ExtensionArray`` is and why pandas uses them is a bit beyond the scope of this introduction.
+The exact details of what an :class:`~pandas.api.extensions.ExtensionArray` is and why pandas uses them is a bit beyond the scope of this introduction.
 See :ref:`basics.dtypes` for more.

-If you know you need a NumPy array, use :meth:`~Series.to_numpy` or :meth:`numpy.asarray`.
+If you know you need a NumPy array, use :meth:`~Series.to_numpy` or :meth:`np.asarray`.

 .. ipython:: python